rezanurkabir/rezanurkabir/README.md

 Aside from my job, I like to create and contribute to open source projects.
 That helps me to learn a ton of new stuff, grow as a developer and support other open source projects.

-Skills:  REACT / JS / HTML / CSS
+Skills:  REACT / JS / HTML / CSS/

 - 🌱 I’m currently learning javascript
 - 👯 I’m looking to collaborate on github